axibase/atsd/api/network/series.md

 | a         | boolean         | Text append option.
 If set to `true`, it causes the text value to be appended to the previous text value with the same timestamp. |

 > At least one numeric value `m:` or text value `x:` is required.
-> If the numeric value was not specified along with the text value with the same metric name, the numeric value is set to `NaN` (not a number).
+> If the numeric value is not specified along with the text value with the same metric name, the numeric value is set to `NaN` (not a number).
-> If the time fields `d, s, and ms` are omitted, the values are inserted with the current server time.
+> If the time fields `d`, `s`, and `ms` are omitted, the values are inserted with the current server time.

 ### ABNF Syntax